metamorph-inc/cpython/Doc/using/cmdline.rst

 Setting these variables only has an effect in a debug build of Python, that is, if Python was configured with the ``--with-pydebug`` build option.

-.. envvar:: PYTHONTHREADDEBUG
+.. envvar:: OMPYTHONTHREADDEBUG

    If set, Python will print threading debug info.

    .. versionchanged:: 2.6
       Previously, this variable was called ``THREADDEBUG``.

-.. envvar:: PYTHONDUMPREFS
+.. envvar:: OMPYTHONDUMPREFS

    If set, Python will dump objects and reference counts still alive after shutting down the interpreter.

-.. envvar:: PYTHONMALLOCSTATS
+.. envvar:: OMPYTHONMALLOCSTATS

    If set, Python will print memory allocation statistics every time a new object arena is created, and on shutdown.

-.. envvar:: PYTHONSHOWALLOCCOUNT
+.. envvar:: OMPYTHONSHOWALLOCCOUNT

    If set and Python was compiled with ``COUNT_ALLOCS`` defined, Python will dump allocations counts into stderr on shutdown.

    .. versionadded:: 2.7.15

-.. envvar:: PYTHONSHOWREFCOUNT
+.. envvar:: OMPYTHONSHOWREFCOUNT

    If set, Python will print the total reference count when the program finishes or after each statement in the interactive interpreter.